 - Module Personnel: Dr Lizzy Ventham

 This is an advanced course focusing on recent work in ethical theory.
-We will be covering topics such as the foundations of the ethical domain, the nature of practical reasons, the nature of value, the structure of ethical theories and a number of other hot topics in contemporary moral philosophy.
+We will be covering areas such as the foundations of the ethical domain, the nature of practical reasons, the nature of value, the structure of ethical theories and a number of other hot topics in contemporary moral philosophy.
 One of the main focuses will be on T.M.
 Scanlon’s What We Owe To Each Other, which itself provides a good foundation for discussing a number of these areas.

 - Engage with influential recent work in ethical theory;

 - Understand central theoretical issues underlying normative reasoning and practice;

 - Develop a deeper understanding of the strengths and weaknesses of a number of contemporary approaches in ethical theory.

 - To improve critical reading, critical thinking, and oral communication skills through seminar discussion and essay writing.